Hawthorn Bancshares (HWBK)

 Share Repurchases

-- Hawthorn Bancshares' Board of Directors approved a new common stock repurchase program in June 2025, authorizing up to $10.0 million in repurchases, replacing a previous program.
-This new program has no termination date.
+- Hawthorn Bancshares' Board of Directors approved a new common stock repurchase program in June 2025, authorizing the repurchase of up to $10.0 million in market value of its common stock.
+This program replaced a prior one.

 Share Issuance